osulp/west_holdings/README.md

 Each of the above steps corresponds to the scripts: *west1_...*, *west2_...*, *west3_...*, and *west4...*.
 Although they could be combined into one script, the distinct sequence of steps is more amenable to working with a large number of items.
 In our case, 4000+ items makes steps 2 and 3 take nearly an hour each since each item represents one REST request per step.

 ## Additional Notes ##
-* Each script contains help information (run the script with no arguments) to get particulars).
+* Each script contains help information (run the script with no arguments) to get particulars.
 * Scripts *west2_...* and *west3_...* require an APIKEY (as an argument) in order to access the web services.
 * Script *west1_...* requires the PyMARC library.
 * Scripts *west2_...* and *west3_...* require the lxml library.